-- (8) If the Constitutional Court decides that the Bill is unconstitutional, the Bill shall thereupon lapse. - (9) If the only issue concerns a particular provision of the Bill, and the Resolution of the National Assembly taken in terms of Sub-Article(4) hereof was to the effect that in such event the Bill should be enacted without the relevant provision, the Leader of the Senate shall refer the Bill, without the relevant provision, to the President to be dealt with in terms of Article 82 of this Constitution.
+- (6) If the Constitutional Court decides that the Bill, or the relevant provision thereof, is constitutional, the Bill shall thereupon be referred by the Leader of the Senate to the President to be dealt with by the President in terms of Article 82 of this Constitution. - (7) If the Constitutional Court decides that the Bill is unconstitutional, the Bill shall thereupon lapse. - (8) If the only issue concerns a particular provision of the Bill, and the Resolution of the National Assembly taken in terms of Sub-Article(4) hereof was to the effect that in such event the Bill should be enacted without the relevant provision, the Leader of the Senate shall refer the Bill, without the relevant provision, to the President to be dealt with in terms of Article 82 of this Constitution.
 If the Resolution of the National Assembly was not to that effect, the Bill shall lapse.